-The reality is, between our top three products, all are super reputable companies with great products.
+The reality is, between our top four products, all are super reputable companies with great products.
 In a lot of respects, we’re splitting hairs, and you can’t go wrong with LIPO Spermidine, SpermidineLIFE, or Oxford Healthspan Spermidine.

 This is the original SpermidineLife® product.
 It’s a bit less pricey than their other version, but its dose is also smaller, with only 1mg per serving.
 This may be what you’re looking for if you want to stick to a more conservative dosing regimen.

 Double Wood provides the highest dose at the least expensive upfront cost on our list.
 They’re also manufactured in the USA and have the testing results of every batch displayed on their site.

 This makes it a great option to start out taking spermidine.
 However, bioavailability is a question, since it doesn’t have other mechanisms like the other products on our list so far.
 It’s also a synthetic spermidine.